 - blurred vision (or temporary loss of vision in one or both eyes)

-- paraesthesia - an abnormal sensation such as tingling, tickling, pricking, numbness or burning, with no apparent physical cause
+- paraesthesia - an abnormal sensation such as tingling, tickling, pricking, numbness or burning, with no clear physical cause

 - periods of confusion